xldenis/Why3-Find/README.md

     -T|--tactic TAC       # Tactics to be used -D|--driver DRV       # Extraction driver to be used for OCaml

-Package, prover, tactic and driver options can be used for adding, removing or re-ordering multiple items at a time.
-Multiple items must be separated by coma (`,`) and each item can be prefixed with: `+a` to add item `a` (default), `-a` to remove item `a` from the list or `=a` to replace all preceding items with `a`.
-Using `n:a` will move or move item `a` at position `n` in the list (starting from `0`).
-If no prefix is specified, `+a` is assumed (add `a`).
+Package, prover, tactic and driver options can be used to specify multiple items at a time.
+Finer management is possible using modifier flags.
+Flag `+` adds items, flag `-` remove items, flag `=` replace items, flag `n:` move or insert items starting at position `n`.
+Moreover, option `none` remove all items from configuration.
+For instance:

-For instance, specifying `--prover -cvc5,+alt-ergo,2:z3` will first remove `cvc5` from the current configuration, then add `alt-ergo` and finally insert or move `z3` to position 2 in the list.
+    --prover none         # Remove all provers
+    --prover a,b,c        # Use provers a, b and c only --prover +a,b         # Add provers a and b to package config --prover -a,b         # Remove provers a and b from package config --prover 2:a,b        # Move or insert provers a and b at position 2 and 3 --prover +a,-b,1:c    # Add prover a, remove b, move or insert c at position 1

 Provers can be pinned to precise versions, using `prover@version`.
 Prover names are case-insensitive and may also refer to prover shortcuts from Why3 configuration.
-Using `--relax` will remove all prover versions and `--strict` will pin all configured provers to their current version.

 The command `why3find config` can be used to manage the package configuration.
 Typical examples are:

     why3find config                  # Show current config
-    why3find config --detect         # Update Why3 prover configuration
-    why3find config --reset          # Restore default config (and save) why3find config […]              # Manage packages, provers, etc. (and save)
+    why3find config […]              # Manage packages, provers, etc. (and save)

 ## Package Proving